MarinosTBH/mohamed-amine-terbah/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a blog static website created with Next.js by Marinos Terbah containing Dev news and technical articles about the world of web dev.